johnpgrieco/my-portfolio/README.md

 # my-portfolio
-The portfolio of my code and PM artifiacts
+The portfolio of my code and PM artifacts